• Skip to primary navigation

 How to make the dough:

 • In the bowl of a standing mixer, add the cold cubed butter.
-Using the mixer paddle, start to mix until the combination of flour and butter looks like wet bread crumbs.
+Using the mixer paddle, mix until the combination of flour and butter looks like wet bread crumbs.

 • Remove the mixer's paddle and replace it with the dough hook.

-• Add the rest of the ingredients: the mixture of milk and yeast, the sour cream, the egg yolks, the vanilla extract, and a pinch of salt.
+• Add the rest of the ingredients: the mixture of milk and yeast, sour cream, egg yolks, vanilla extract, and a pinch of salt.

 • Continue to mix until a dough is formed.
 Stop the mixer and remove the dough from the bowl.